 However, Ambarawa stations look nice and clean like other old train museums.
-The thoroughness of system works on a steam train, especially in the days of Dutch Colonial is very noteworthy.
+The thoroughness of the system works on a steam train, especially in the days of Dutch Colonial is very noteworthy.
 There is an old wall clock, which is still good and kept it on the museum's wall.

-There are 2 Locos machines still used to serve traveler who want to feel how nice traveling with the old train.
+There are 2 Locos machines still used to serve travelers who want to feel how nice traveling with the old train.
 The steam train had been used at Dutch Colonial in the past time.
 Enjoy in unique old steam train drive on the hill with fresh air.
 The old steam train starts from Ambarawa train station to Bedono village, which is about 20 kilometers long and it could be done in 2 hours return trip.